Harbor Crest History

 Harbor Crest Home was the dream of twenty four prominent business leaders of the Fulton area long before an actual formal Board of Directors was organized.

-A tract of land approximately five acres in size was purchased from Henry C. Valk $12,000.
+A tract of land approximately five acres in size was purchased from Henry C. Valk for $12,000.
 The payment for the land was extended over a period of years without interest.
-This site is land fronting the Cattail road and east of 17th Street in Fulton, Illinois.
+This site is land fronting the Cattail Road and east of 17th Street in Fulton, Illinois.